kketzal/RepData_PeerAssessment2/PA2_template.md

 # **Synopsis**

 In this article we want to study what types of weather events that are most harmful with respect to population health and with respect to economic consequences.
 First, we'll download the NOAA Storm Data CSV file from his website for processing.
-This processing involves an initial exploratory analysis that checks what variables are more relevant for our study, cleaning the data and grouping the similar events types to get a more uniform dataset.
-Then, we'll do a summary of our health and economic datasets and present the results showing the datasets and plotting them.
+This processing involves an initial exploratory analysis that checks what variables are more relevant for us, and discarding the other variables that are not as relevant to our study.
+Also, the cleaning process check the event type variable of the data and grouping the similar events types to get a more uniform dataset.
+Then, we'll do a summary of our health and economic datasets and present the results showing the data of our datasets in text format and plotting them into 2 plots within a grid panel style.
 Finally, we'll present a final conclusion for our health and economic results.

+The following is an index of the steps that we have taken:

+              # Title
+              # Synopsys
+              # Data Processing
+                * Loading and preprocessing the data
+                  - 1. Downloading/loading "Storm Data" file and reading the CSV file
+                  - 2. Exploratory analysis
+                  - 3. Cleaning the Data
+                  - 4. Summarizing the Data
+              # Results
+                * Show the final data and plotting Health results and conclusions
+                * Show the final data and plotting Economic results and conclusions

 # **Data Processing**